Nutrition in Infants, Children and Adolescents

 In support of improving patient care, this activity has been planned and implemented by OptumHealth Education and UnitedHealth Group Community & State Texas.
 OptumHealth Education is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE) and the American Nurses Credentialing Center (ANCC), to provide continuing education for the health care team.

 The participant will be awarded up to 1.00 contact hour(s) of credit for attendance and completion of supplemental materials.

 A certificate of attendance will be provided to learners upon completion of activity requirements, enabling participants to register with licensing boards or associations that have not been preapproved for credits.
 To apply for credit types not listed above, participants should use the procedure established by the specific organization from which they wish to obtain credit.

 - 1.00 Attendance

 You must be logged into your account to participate in this activity.
-Get started by entering the Access Code and clicking "UNLOCK".
-Then click “Continue”, complete the “Pre-Activity Assessment” and follow the prompts at the bottom of the screen.
+Get started by clicking “Continue” and following the instructions.
 At the end of the activity, you will be able to view, save or print your certificate of participation.
 A complete listing of all of your activities can be found under “My Account,” “My Activities.”